 The School of Mathematics and Statistics is keen to develop links with teachers, to improve the quality of both secondary and tertiary mathematics education and ease students' transition between them.

 The School operates a Visiting Teaching Fellow program, which allows teachers to spend a semester or a year in the School in a lecturer/tutor capacity.
 For information, contact the Director of First Year.

 We run a series of Online Professional Development Courses, aimed at Australian high school mathematics educators who want to enhance and strengthen their understanding of some important mathematical theories and their applications to the modern world.

 The School of Mathematics and Statistics endows maths prizes for local high schools.
 For information, please contact the Head of School.

 Undergraduates, postgraduates and alumni of the School of Mathematics and Statistics are available to visit high schools to speak at careers fairs and similar events.
-For information on this, contact James Franklin.
+For information on this, contact our Communications Officer, Susannah Waters.

 The School appreciates the difficulties school students and teachers face.
 It is of course a trying time for students doing the HSC, and it is also difficult for teachers who are trying to prepare the students for the HSC - and not just prepare them to do well for the HSC, but also to adequately prepare students for their further tertiary studies.
 Mathematics, in particular, is somewhat special.
 Mathematics is an important subject that lies at the basis of many other subjects in Science, such as Engineering and Materials Science, Physics, Chemistry, Biology, and others.
 Mathematics is also one of the only fields where the knowledge is cumulative and somewhat hierarchical, so it is important to adequately prepare students.